pawelwiejkut/pawelwiejkut.dev/content/posts/bw_formula_parameters.md

   ENDIF.
 {{< /highlight >}}

-MONTH_QUARTER1 is checking only the year+motnh like 202106
+MONTH_QUARTER1 is checking only the year + month like 202106

 {{< highlight abap >}}
     l_check = i_month+4(2).